340:65-3-1. Eligibility determination

 (ii) failed to cooperate or was not eligible for a SSN, the person's needs are not included for benefits.

-(1) The worker sends Form 08AD092E to all households whose case number appears on CWA Report 21 requesting they provide a SSN for the household member appearing on the report within 10-calendar days.
+(1) The worker sends Form 08AD092E to all households whose case number appears on CWA Report 21 requesting they provide an SSN for the household member appearing on the report within 10-calendar days.

 (2) When the household does not provide the SSN within 10-calendar days, the worker takes appropriate, negative action.

 27. The applicant is not required to declare the citizenship or alien status of household members not applying for benefits.
-The worker must determine if the income and resources of the excluded household members are considered, using household composition rules, per:
+The worker determines if the excluded household members' income and resources are considered using household composition rules, per:

 (1) OAC 340:40-7-6 for the Child Care Subsidy program;